 Growing up, I was fortunate enough to have health-conscious parents who raised me to lead a generally healthy lifestyle from a very early age.
-Between my dad being a former college athlete and lifelong tennis player, my mom and step-dad being runners and mostly-clean eaters, and my step-mom being a vegetarian and hot yoga studio owner, healthy living is deep-rooted in me.
+Between my dad being a former college athlete and lifelong tennis player, my mom and step-dad being runners and mostly-clean eaters, and my step-mom being a vegetarian and hot yoga empire owner, healthy living is deep-rooted in me.

 That said, I’ve had my battles.
 I have struggled with my self image for as long as I can remember.
 Low self esteem and symptoms of anxiety and depression have shadowed me since I was born, affecting many aspects of my life.
 Eventually these traits consumed me.

 At my lowest points, I have been so depressed that I would sleep as late as possible just to make the days end sooner, so insecure I was paranoid about every relationship in my life, and so sensitive that I experienced borderline bipolar mood swings.
 At times, almost anything was a trigger, and nothing seemed worth riding out the rest of life for.
 This resulted in physical health ailments such as high blood pressure, bad skin, unbalanced hormones, and lethargy.
 For a few years, I even went through various anti-depressants but ultimately decided they aren’t for me, and was lost somewhere between wanting to beat it on my own, and losing hope that would ever be possible.
 I lost control of myself and became so desperate that my only choice was to change.

 With my health influences, I knew all the right steps to take, I just wasn’t taking them.
 Anytime I was at a low point my dad always asked, “Are you hydrated?
 Have you been exercising?
 Are you well-rested?”
 And almost every time, the answer to all of those questions was “no”.